Mikhail Malyshev

-Mikhail Yuryevich Malyshev (Михаил Юрьевич Малышев; born 31 October 1965), known as the Perm Cannibal (Пермский людоед), is a Russian murderer, cannibal and possible serial killer who was convicted of murdering, dismembering and eating the remains of two acquaintances in the city of Perm between 1997 and 1998.
-He is also suspected of six similar murders for which he was never charged.
-Malyshev was sentenced to 25 years' imprisonment but was released in 2022 and is currently living in Perm.
+Mikhail Yuryevich Malyshev (Михаил Юрьевич Малышев; 31 October 1965 – 19 December 2025), known as the Perm Cannibal (Пермский людоед), was a Russian murderer, cannibal and possible serial killer who was convicted of murdering, dismembering and eating the remains of two acquaintances in the city of Perm between 1997 and 1998.
+He was also suspected of six similar murders for which he was never charged.
+Malyshev was sentenced to 25 years' imprisonment but was released in 2022, and later lived in Perm.

 Early life

-Mikhail Yuryevich Malyshev was born on 31 October 1965, in the city of Perm, which was then the administrative centre of Perm Oblast in the Russian SFSR (now the Russian province of Perm Krai).
+Mikhail Yuryevich Malyshev was born on 31 October 1965, in the city of Perm, which was then the administrative centre of Perm Oblast in the Russian SFSR (now the Russian federal subject of Perm Krai).
 Malyshev was raised in an affluent and well-respected family; some sources claim that his mother worked as a schoolteacher, while others say that she worked as a high-ranking engineer at a nuclear power plant.
 As a child, Malyshev attended violin classes but was forced to abandon this pursuit after sustaining an injury to his arm.

 Following his parents' divorce in the late 1970s, Malyshev's mother remarried and had a daughter with her new husband in 1983.
 The divorce greatly affected Malyshev emotionally and mentally, further distancing him from peers who had already bullied him for being overweight.
 This led to Malyshev being highly stressed and frequently angry, often resorting to killing stray cats and dogs to vent his frustrations.
 In 1980, Malyshev was arrested on charges of cruelty against animals and interned at a juvenile detention centre, where he started exercising and attended boxing classes.

 In order to effectively build muscle mass, Malyshev decided that he would need to eat more meat; as there was a shortage of meat products, he resorted to eating dog meat.
 Malyshev changed high schools three times before enrolling at a vocational school, and upon graduation in 1984, he was drafted into the Soviet Army.
 After completing his service, Malyshev returned to his mother's home, whereupon he became even more aggressive and began to show signs of mental illness.
 Due to his frequent outbursts, his mother and stepfather accused him of being anti-social and forbade him from contacting his younger sister.